Alvarinho (footballer): Return to Portugal

 On 30 August 2017, Alvarinho returned to Farense and the Portuguese third tier, now renamed Campeonato de Portugal.
 In his first season they were promoted to LigaPro as runners-up to C.D.
 Mafra, and at the end of the second, he signed a new two-year contract featuring an undisclosed release clause.

+In 2019–20, Farense won promotion to the top flight by being in second when the season was abandoned due to the COVID-19 pandemic; Alvarinho's one goal came from the bench in a 3–1 home victory over Casa Pia A.C. on the first matchday.
+After making just four brief cameos as the team went straight back down, he moved to nearby Louletano D.C. in the fourth tier, calling it the "best decision".